 Injuries to the spinal cord can be caused by a variety of incidents, including a fall, an automobile accident, a sports injury, or even a bullet wound.
 Spinal cord injuries can be one of the most devastating types of injuries, causing extreme pain, loss of movement, and even permanent disability.

 A spinal cord injury may result from a traumatic blow to the spine that fractures, compresses, or dislocates one or more vertebrae.
 A spinal cord injury can be defined as complete, resulting in total loss of function below the point of injury, or incomplete, which can leave some degree of sensation and control intact.
+A spinal cord injury can severely impact your central nervous system and damage nerve fibers.

 Injuries of this nature can be incurred in a variety of circumstances, such as the following:

-Additional symptoms—such as pain or sensitivity to stimuli, muscle spasms, bowel and bladder problems, or sexual dysfunction—may also develop.
+Additional symptoms — such as pain or sensitivity to stimuli, muscle spasms, bowel and bladder problems, or sexual dysfunction — may also develop.
 Spinal cord injury patients are also prone to developing secondary medical problems, such as bladder infections, lung infections, and bedsores.
 Special equipment and accommodations may become necessary for day-to-day living.

 Wilson Kehoe Winingham has made spinal cord injuries one of the primary areas of our practice for over 20 years.
 Using the resources of a registered nurse on staff in addition to experienced trial attorneys, our firm believes that the best possible outcome for a client can be attained by a thorough understanding of the nature of an injury and the medical and legal issues it presents.